kr/cubby/doc/client-protocol.md

 by fetching a special name.
 This list will include metadata about the nodes, including load and free space.
 When storing a blob, the client should try to pick a server with sufficient capacity (both storage and load) to handle the request.
-We can play with various heuristics for load-leveling and
+We can play with various heuristics for load-leveling and managing free space.

-Keys are 128 bits long.
-The key for a name is calculated as the first 128 bits of the SHA-256 hash of the name.
+Keys are 12 bytes long.
+The key for a name is calculated as the 12 least-significant bytes, in little-endian order, of SHA-512 hash of the name.

 ## Format